The Happenings on Shaw Hill

 “Have they always been the same?”

 “No.” I was rubbing the back of my neck with the palm of my hand.
-“Lately they have been similar, but the first ones were different.”
+“The first ones were different.”

 “How so?”
 Dr. Scotts asked.
-He had the tip of his pen near his lips like he was coming close to hearing what he needed to hear.
+He had the tip of his pen near his lips like he was coming close to hearing what he came for.

 “In the first few I was being chased in the woods by an animal.”